deckhouse/virtualization/docs/USER_GUIDE.md

 To do this, specify the desired networks in the configuration section `.spec.networks`.
 If this block is not specified (which is the default behavior), the VM will use only the main cluster network.

 {{< alert level="info" >}}
 Specifying the main cluster network (`type: Main`) in `.spec.networks` is optional.
-If you do not need a connection to the main cluster network, you can use only additional networks (`Network` or `ClusterNetwork`).
+If you do not need connectivity to the main cluster network, you can use only additional networks (`Network` or `ClusterNetwork`).

-However, if the main network is specified, it must always be first in the `.spec.networks` list.
+If you specify the main network, it must be the first entry in the `.spec.networks` list.
 {{< /alert >}}

 Important considerations when working with additional network interfaces: